deficollective/defiscan/src/content/protocols/aave-v3-prime.md

 ### Risk Oracle

-Besides the [Risk Council](#security-council) having control over market parameters via steward contracts, the Aave V3 instance on Arbitrum automates the borrow and supply cap automatically by handing off the updates of this caps to a risk oracle implemented by Chaos Labs (service provider to the DAO).
+Besides the [Risk Council](#security-council) having control over market parameters via steward contracts, the Aave V3 instance on the Prime instance automates the borrow and supply cap automatically by handing off the updates of this caps to a risk oracle implemented by Chaos Labs (service provider to the DAO).
 This allows automatic updates of these risk parameters based on quantitative algorithmic risk models in real time. `EdgeRiskSteward` makes sure the values submitted by the `RiskOracle` contract are within guardrails to prevent abusive behavior by malicious intent.

 ### a.DI